akesh13/volopay-assignment/README.md

-I have used dummy json that only runs on localhost make sure you have installed json-server in you machine to install json-server open your terminal and run npm i json-server (refer npm website for additional information) after installing change directory to server folder (cd server) run ##`json-server --watch db.json --port 8080` this will run the api in localhost:8080
+I have used dummy json that only runs on localhost make sure you have installed json-server in you machine, to install json-server open your terminal and run npm i json-server (refer npm website for additional information) after installing change directory to server folder (cd server) run ##`json-server --watch db.json --port 8080` this will run the api in localhost:8080